Khaterx/Vacation-Tracking-System/README.md

 - Employee is authenticated and authorized via the intranet portal.

 ### 📋 Main Flow:
-1. Employee opens VTS from intranet.
+1. Employee opens VTS from the intranet.
 2. System displays current requests and leave balances (6 months back to 18 months ahead).
 3. Employee creates a new request with:
    - Start/end dates